Intervention/mimesniffer/README.md

 $bool = $sniffer->matches(new ImageJpeg);
 ```

-If your prefer non-static initialization.
+If your prefer non-static initialization:

 ```php
 use Intervention\MimeSniffer\MimeSniffer;